DamieFC/org-asm/README.md

-# or-gasm
+# orgasm :smirk:
-An assembler for fun
+An assembler for fun (and for humor).
+Started as a joke on Discord.